msant77/vuejs-brainstorm/README.md

     - within devtools, a new action tab shows up: vue
     - on vuejs action tab one can have access to the whole two-way binding tree, changes are automatically reflected throughout the DOM
   - 3. Lists (on)
+    - use of v-for
+    - use of v-text
+    - difference between v-text and {{ }}
+    - commit pre-mounted : how to give functionality without the property method Vue.mounted () {}
   - 4. Event Listeners
   - 5. Attributr and class binding
   - 6. The Need for Computed Properties